AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 Proceed with click to "<i class="network-icon sklik"></i> Sklik".
 You will be presented with dialog that contains the connection form.

-{% include image_tag.html url="/images/advertiser_accounts/AdBoostSklikConnect.png" alt="AdBoost Sklik Connect" style="" %}
+{% include image_tag.html url="/images/advertiser_accounts/AdBoostSklikConnect.png" alt="AdBoost Sklik Connect" style="height:300px;" %}

 Sklik Email and Password is the combination that you use to access any of your Sklik accounts.